scrmbl-egg/Hipochallenge/README.md

 # HIPOCHALLENGE: Phoenix Datapack

-This is the MINECRAFT datapack for the *HIPOCHALLENGE: Phoenix* minigame.
+This is the Minecraft datapack for the *HIPOCHALLENGE: Phoenix* minigame.